Why Some Kids Aren’t Ready for a Smartphone (and What to Do Instead)

 • Whether they can ask for help when something feels confusing or upsetting

-• Whether they know how to respond when someone sends something inappropriate
+• How they respond if someone sends something inappropriate or upsetting

 What Happens When We Skip the Prep Work